What is risk in investment? Generally speaking, risk is the chance that a result or…

 How to Find the Right Investments

-Your financial advisor will talk you through how to structure your portfolio.
+Your financial advisor will talk you through how to structure your investment portfolio.
 You will be able to work out goals for your financial future, what you want your investment time frame to be based on those goals, and how tolerant you are to risk.
 If most of your goals are short-term, perhaps you may choose to invest in term deposits or bonds.
 Yet, if your goals are long-term and you are happy to ride the investment highs and lows to get there, shares and property may be what you choose.
-No matter which strategy you go with, the general rule is to diversify your portfolio.
-This means if one investment class fails, or even something within an asset class fails, your other investments will carry the shortfall and protect you from losing out completely.

-• How much time do I need to invest to get the return I want?
+- How much time do I need to invest to get the return I want?

-• What can I hope for as a return on this investment?
+- What can I hope for as a return on this investment?

-• What risks are involved, and am I happy to take them?
+- What risks are involved, and am I happy to take them?

-• How much will it cost to buy and sell my investment?
+- How much will it cost to buy and sell my investment?

-• Is there income tax or capital gains tax on my earnings?
+- Is there income tax or capital gains tax on my earnings?
 If so, how much?

 Getting started in investing does not need to be overwhelming.
 Investing, when done right, is crucial to create a balanced financial strategy.
-Ensure you see your financial planner and get the right financial advice, to create an investment strategy suited to your risk tolerance, scenario and dreams for the future.
-For more information get in contact with Elliot Watson Financial Planning on 02 4038 1623.
+Ensure you see your financial planner and seek professional advice to create an investment strategy suited to your risk tolerance, scenario and dreams for the future.

 The information within, including tax, does not consider your personal circumstances and is general advice only.
 It has been prepared without taking into account any of your individual objectives, financial solutions or needs.
 Before acting on this information, you should consider its appropriateness regarding your objectives, financial situation and needs.
 You should read the relevant Product Disclosure Statements and seek personal advice from a qualified financial adviser.